pklejch/GitHub-Issues-Bot/README.md

 ## How to test
 Run:

-python setup.py test
+*python setup.py test*

 or

+*pytest -v tests/test_app.py*

+If you have filled auth.conf with right values, you can use online testing.
+With real HTTP requests.
+Eg:

-pytest -v tests/test_app.py
+*AUTH_FILE=issuelabeler/auth.conf pytest -v tests/test_app.py*